Ingy10/Quantitative-Stock-Strategy-Analysis/README.md

 - **Food Market (Capstone Project):** An innovative grocery store item price comparison app that helps users compare prices against market averages and track prices over time.
 Built with full-stack technologies similar to BrainFlix, it also utilizes Capacitor for offline use and app store deployment.
 I was the lead developer and was responsible for both the front-end and back-end development of the application.

 - **Noojmowin Teg Project:** Developed dynamic forms for purchase orders, check requisitions, and mileage trackers for a non-profit organization funded by Health Canada.
-This project aimed at providing efficient healthcare solutions to Indigenous communities.
+This project aimed at providing simple and efficient solutions to managing data so Noojmowin Teg employees can focus on healthcare solutions to Indigenous communities.

 ## What I'm Learning